What are Journalism Ethics: Definition, Principles, Relevance in Today's World and Future

 What are Journalism Ethics

-What are Journalism Ethics? - Journalism, which is also called the "fourth pillar" of democracy and plays a crucial role in building society and eventually the nation.
-It is not just about informing the public about current events but also spreading awareness, building harmony, educating the people, and making them aware of their rights.
-These responsibilities also give journalism a certain amount of power.
-Amidst all this, lies a set of journalism ethics that must be followed to not cause harm, chaos, or disseminate false information.
-These ethics keep journalism from swaying from its objective.
-In this article, we will do a deep dive into the concepts of journalism ethics, its principles, and its relevance in today's transforming media landscape.
-Read further to learn more.
+What are Journalism Ethics?
+Journalism, which is also called the "fourth pillar" of democracy and plays an important role in building society and nation.
+It is not just about informing the public about current events but also spreading awareness, educating the people, and making them aware of their rights.
+These responsibilities also give journalism some power.
+There are a few set of journalism ethics that must be followed to not cause harm, chaos, or spread false information.
+These ethics keep journalism from going against its objective.

 Also read: